ctrl-f5/symfony-rad/README.md

-Symfony Standard Edition
+Ctrl RAD Symfony Standard Edition
 ========================

-Welcome to the Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.
+Welcome to the Ctrl RAD Symfony Standard Edition - a fully-functional Symfony2 application that you can use as the skeleton for your new applications.

+In addition to the Symfony Standard Edition, this skeleton implements the following bundles:
+- [CtrlRadBundle][101]
+- [FosUserBundle][102]

 For details on how to download and get started with Symfony, see the [Installation][1] chapter of the Symfony Documentation.